dhis2/reference-org-unit-sync/README.md

 The organisation unit sync reference implementation should be adapted to fit your local needs.
 A good understanding of [Apache Camel](https://camel.apache.org/) is a prerequisite to customising the application.
 The [DHIS2 developer documentation](https://developers.dhis2.org/docs/integration/apache-camel) provides a gentle introduction to Apache Camel.
 What follows are typical places where one would want to customise in their implementation:

-### Non-DHIS2 target (draft)
+### Non-DHIS2 target

 Despite the reference consumer being geared towards synchronising DHIS2 targets, the app can be adapted to support non-DHIS2 servers.
 This adaptation would require the implementer to author one or more Camel route that synchronise the new target type.
 Some points to consider when implementing new target types:

-* The [`camel/dhis2target.camel.yaml` file](camel/capture.camel.yaml)) should serve as a guide for authoring the custom Camel routes synchronising the non-DHIS2 target.
+* The [`consumer/camel/dhis2Target.camel.yaml` file](consumer/camel/dhis2Target.camel.yaml)) should serve as a guide for authoring the custom Camel routes synchronising the non-DHIS2 target.
 * It is important to elect one of the new custom routes to be an entry point for synchronisation updates.
 The elected route should have a `from` [`direct` endpoint](https://camel.apache.org/components/next/direct-component.html) URI.
-This endpoint name should then be referenced from the `target.[n].camelDirectEndpointName` app parameter so that the elected route receives the synchronisation updates.
+This endpoint name should then be referenced from the `target.[n].camelDirectEndpointName` consumer app parameter so that the elected route receives the synchronisation updates.
 * Files containing Camel routes should have the extension `.camel.yaml` and be located in the `camel` directory.
 * User-defined parameters prefixed with `target.[n].` are accessible from Camel variables.
 For instance, a user-defined parameter such as `target.1.myProperty` can be accessed from a route with the [Simple expression](https://camel.apache.org/components/next/languages/simple-language.html): `${variables.target['myProperty']}`.

 ### Approval workflow

-Adapting the current approval workflow means changing the [`camel/approve.camel.yaml` file](camel/approve.camel.yaml).
-The reference implementation piggies back on DHIS2's data store and ticketing system to implement the approval workflow but it is more likely that you would need to change the `dhis2` Camel endpoints in the `camel/approve.camel.yaml` file such that they open tickets and save draft metadata imports in your bespoke solutions.
+Adapting the current approval workflow means changing the [`consumer/camel/approve.camel.yaml` file](consumer/camel/approve.camel.yaml).
+The reference implementation piggies back on DHIS2's data store and ticketing system to implement the approval workflow but it is more likely that you would need to change the `dhis2` Camel endpoints in the `consumer/camel/approve.camel.yaml` file such that they open tickets and save draft metadata imports in your bespoke solutions.
 Besides replacing the `dhis2` Camel endpoints, the `steps` within `approve.camel.yaml` might need to be modified to fit your approval workflow.
 Read the route and step descriptions within `approve.camel.yaml` to understand how the current workflow is orchestrated.

-### Synchronised resources (draft)
+### Synchronised resources

 Follow the subsequent steps for synchronising new resources like DHIS2 users: